 Walter Carsen Prize for Excellence in the Performing Arts

-The Walter Carsen Prize for Excellence in the Performing Arts is an annual prize that recognizes the highest level of artistic excellence and distinguished career achievement by a Canadian professional artist in music, theatre or dance.
-The prize is awarded on a four-year cycle – in dance, theatre, dance and music – and is in the amount of $40,000.
-The prize to be awarded in 2016 will be in the field of dance.
+The Walter Carsen Prize for Excellence in the Performing Arts recognizes the highest level of artistic excellence and distinguished career achievement by a Canadian professional artist in music, theatre or dance.
+The prize is awarded on a four-year cycle in dance, theatre, dance and music.